 In February 2016 the third exhibition by the two curators in the newly-named SKLAD cultural centre opened.
 The exhibition was titled ‘Open Air Games’ with works from Swiss artists.
 Three of them travelled to Sukhum/i for the exhibition: Andrea Wolfensberger built a sand sculpture on site, Markus Schwander responded to the Black Sea coast with a new chapter to a previous photographic work, and Beat Lippert organised a pétanque tournament.
 The exhibition was a playful introduction to contemporary art and an impulse for the further development of the SKLAD cultural centre initiated by the curators.

 Place and year

 Luc Aubort, Cécile Hummel, Beat Lippert, Bettina Mürner, Markus Schwander, Andrea Wolfensberger

 Organization for Security and Co-operation in Europe (OSCE) Task Force Switzerland

-* artasfoundation would like to underline that its use of names and titles particularly with regard to the conflict regions should not be construed as implying any form of recognition or non-recognition by the foundation or as having any other political connotation whatsoever.
+¹artasfoundation would like to underline that its use of names and titles particularly in regards to conflict regions should not be understood as implying any form of recognition or non-recognition by the foundation or as having any other political connotation whatsoever.